STANDARDS FOR ACADEMIC INTEGRITY

 PETITION FOR GRADUATION

-A student, in anticipation of graduation, must submit a graduation petition by the start of the semester in which his/her program will be completed.
+A student, in anticipation of graduation, must submit a graduation petition by the start of the semester in which their program will be completed.
 Incomplete grades must be removed by May 1, August 1, or December 1 in order for your petition to be completed in time for graduation.

 Forms are available online.
 Fees must be remitted with the petition as designated by the registrar’s office.

 Students in the School of Nursing are afforded opportunities to express their interests, issues, and concerns through student representation as voting members on selected SON standing committees, including Undergraduate Programs Committee, Graduate Programs Committee, and Student Affairs Committee.
 Students may also voice concerns by completion of Course and Faculty Evaluations at the end of each course.
-The School of Nursing due process policy and procedure designates three formal and separate categories (or types) of student concerns.

 Grievance issues related to discrimination and harassment, and or violation of the Widener Compact shall be addressed by the University policies and procedures outlined in the Undergraduate and Graduate University Catalogs.